-Bilbo lives in Bag End, his hobbit hole in Hobbiton.
+Bilbo lives in Bag End, his hobbit-hole in Hobbiton.
 Bilbo lives peacefully and contentedly in Bag-End.
-He doesn’t look for and want to have adventures.
+Like all Hobbits, he doesn’t want any adventures.
 But his home is soon invaded by thirteen dwarves.

-Ian McKellen reprises as Gandalf the Grey in ‘The Hobbit’.
-Bilbo meets Gandalf when he offers him the chance to join him on an adventure with thirteen dwarves.
-Bilbo is reluctant to join this quest.
+Ian McKellen returns as Gandalf the Grey in ‘The Hobbit’.
+Gandalf meets Bilbo when he offers him the chance to join him on an adventure with thirteen dwarves.
+But Bilbo is very reluctant to join him.

 The quest is to reclaim the lost home of the dwarves, the Lonely Mountain called Erebor from the fiery dragon called Smaug.
-Gandalf chooses Bilbo as the burglar to get inside the Lonely Mountain.
+Gandalf chooses Bilbo to be the burglar to get into this Lonely Mountain.

 There’s more about dwarves in ‘The Hobbit’ trilogy compared to ‘LOTR’.
 There are thirteen dwarves featured in this trilogy and they are the Company of Thorin.
-It was hard to tell who’s who in the film.
+It was hard to tell who is who in the film.

 The leader is Richard Armitage as Thorin Oakenshield.
 Thorin is a battle-hardened prince, who won’t rest till he and his company reclaim Erebor.
-He’s sceptical about Bilbo’s place and doesn’t trust elves.
+He’s pretty sceptical about Bilbo and doesn’t trust elves.

 Thorin has two nephews; Dean O’Gorman as Fili and Aidan Turner as Kili.
-They’re brothers and are both fighters amongst Thorin’s company.
+They’re both brothers as well as fighters among Thorin’s company.
 They’re young and reckless, but are fiercely loyal to Thorin.

 There’s also William Kicher as Bifur; James Nesbitt as Bofur and Stephen Hunter as Bombur.
 These three are cousins.
 Bifur only speaks dwarvish; Bofur is direct and funny and Bombur is fat and dopey.